FOR IMMEDIATE RELEASE

-The retreat’s final challenge scatters all competitors along a rough trail to make repairs.
-Before they can finish, one of the West’s notorious flash floods sweeps down the rocky canyon and threatens their survival.
+The retreat’s final challenge scatters all retreat-goers along a rough trail to make repairs.
+Before they can finish, one of the West’s notorious, massive flash floods sweeps down the rocky canyon and threatens their survival.
 See-sawing between attraction and antagonism, the mismatched couple face their biggest challenge: learning the meaning of true partnership.
 Cut off from help, they must put aside their differences to rescue their colleagues—and their future as a couple.

 Midwest Book Review says, “Few novels operate on such different levels, moving their

 characters to challenge not just each other, but their own perceptions. . .McCune provides just the right blend of comic relief, interpersonal encounters, and outside environment changes to make her story a powerful blend.”
 For more information, visit Totally Bound and First For Romance.